Searching for a Virtual Private Network (VPN) service can be a time-consuming experience, let alone finding the ‘best'.

-VPN servers are available in just 20 countries.
-Hence, they’re not quite as widespread as some of the other options, however, user reviews are favourable for the servers they do offer and speeds are above average.
+A number of servers are available in just 20 countries.
+Hence, they're not quite as widespread as some of the other options, however, user reviews are favourable for the VPN servers they do offer and speeds are above average.

 There are some requirements for getting a refund such as not using it more than three days or transferring over 5 Gb of data.
 So test wisely if you're unsure it's the service for you.

 WeVPN is a relatively new VPN service, so if you haven't heard of them, don't be surprised.